 Symptoms will peak then begin to taper off within the first 48 hours.
 This is the most dangerous time during alcohol detox.
 The symptoms are at their most severe, and the possibility of seizures or heart failure is highest in the first few days.
 Night terrors, panic attacks, and hallucinations are common at this time if recovering from severe addiction or long-term dependency.

 From 3-5 Days in

 Those with milder addictions will continue to experience low-grade anxiety and mood swings for the remainder of the first week sober.
 However, this is the period when Delirium Tremens will begin to affect a small percentage of seriously dependent drinkers.

 After the First Week

 During an alcohol addiction treatment program, therapists and clinicians help each individual begin to re-train their thought processes toward of life of abstinence.
 Heavy drinkers will continue to deal with lingering health and psychological effects of long-term, chronic alcohol use.
 The strongest symptoms include mood swings, increased irritability, and fluctuating energy levels.
 Depression is another common side-effect in the first few months.
 These feelings will come and go, tapering off as time passes.

 Medications Used During Detox

-Our alcohol detox treatment teams evaluate each case individually.
+Our clinical and medical teams evaluate each case individually.
 However, most alcohol withdrawal treatment programs progress along this general timeline.
 Medically assisted detox is begun soon after assessment and admission into an inpatient facility and is continued with constant monitoring for up to a week.
 The medications used during this process can include a mild pain reliever to deal with head and body aches.